anis-kebbiche/tcga-gbm-psma-analysis/README.md

 All plots (`.png`/`.pdf`) and statistical summary tables (`.csv`/`.txt`) will be automatically exported to a dedicated output folder.

+### Step 3: Longitudinal Paired Dynamics Analysis
+**File:** `PSMA_dynamic_analysis_paired.R`

+This is a standalone, targeted analysis script that focuses exclusively on the longitudinal dynamics of the disease.
+It automatically isolates the specific subset of patients who have **both** Initial and Recurrent tumor samples in the dataset.

+Instead of treating the samples as independent groups, this script tracks the intra-patient evolution of PSMA (FOLH1) expression over time, categorizing patients into "Increased" or "Decreased" PSMA trends.
+It then performs:
+* Paired Differential Gene Expression (DESeq2) at recurrence based on the PSMA trend.
+* Evolution of Hallmark pathway scores (Hypoxia & Angiogenesis).
+* Trend-based Kaplan-Meier survival analysis.
+* Gene Ontology (GO) enrichment for upregulated biological processes.

+*Note: You do not need to run Step 2 to run this script, but you **must** have completed Step 1 to generate the required input data matrices.*

 ## Requirements & Packages
 Both scripts include auto-installers that will check for and install missing packages.
 Key dependencies include:
 * **CRAN:** `dplyr`, `ggplot2`, `survival`, `survminer`, `MatchIt`, `gprofiler2`, `patchwork`